raulgergely/salonPrestige/README.md

 -   **Front-end**: Built with HTML5, CSS3, and JavaScript to create a dynamic and engaging user interface.

--   **Back-end**: Powered by Node.js and Express.js, providing a robust and scalable server-side environment.
+-   **Back-end**: Powered by PHP and Laravel, providing a robust and scalable server-side environment.

--   **Database**: Utilizes MongoDB for efficient and flexible data storage, handling client information and appointment schedules seamlessly.
+-   **Database**: Utilizes MysqlDB for efficient and flexible data storage, handling client information and appointment schedules seamlessly.

 ## Demo

-You can try a live demo of the Glamour Beauty Salon application by visiting the following link:
+You can try a live demo of the Salon Prestige application by visiting the following link:

 [Live Demo](http://project1.gergelyraul.ro)